Tristaro/School-Work-2024-2025/MediaCom/Quiz 3 Notes.md

+# Sample Quiz

+## 1. Which modern concept is often compared to global commons?
+**Answer:** **b) The atmosphere and oceans**
+*From the study guide: "The atmosphere and oceans have been conceived as global commons because they are resources upon which humanity depends but which have no clear ownership."*

+## 2. The "just-in-time" production system primarily aims to:
+**Answer:** **b) Reduce waste by delivering parts as needed**
+*Just-in-time production focuses on efficiency by minimizing waste and only supplying materials when necessary.*

+## 3. A key control mechanism in McDonaldized systems is:
+**Answer:** **b) Training employees to follow standardized procedures**
+*From the study guide: "Workers in McDonaldized systems function efficiently by following the steps in a predesigned, often well-choreographed, process."*

+## 4. What ethical dilemma is highlighted by capitalism's dark side?
+**Answer:** **a) The exploitation of workers and natural resources**
+*From the study guide: "In a completely free market, avaricious capitalists can establish monopolies or collude against their workforces."*

+# OKJA (2017) - Directed by Bong Joon-ho

 ## **Plot Summary**
 The film is about a young girl, Mija, who raised a genetically modified "super pig" (the titular Okja).
 When Okja is taken to the United States, Mija embarks on a mission to rescue her from mistreatment at the hands of the meat industry.